kan024/CSE15L-lab-reports-FA23/labreport2.md

 2. How are you"

 **How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.**
-- the int variable 'num' is changed with every request, and is being increased by one after every request.
+- the int variable `num` is changed with every request, and is being increased by one after every request.
 The variable String statements is also being changed and added onto with every request.
 - When /add-message?s=How are you is being used, the variable num changes from 1 to 2.
 The statement string is being added on to.
 It goes from "1.
 Hello" to "1.
 Hello \n 2.
 How are you"

 **Part 2**